francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

   The error rate when applying the trained neural network to the test data set.

-These numbers are good indicators of the general problem of a neural network, such as high bias, high variance or data mis-matching.
+These numbers are good indicators of the general problems of a neural network, such as high bias, high variance or data mis-matching.

 <br>